 Each written examination is 1 hour and 30 minutes and worth 50% of the qualification.

-This qualification helps students to gain knowledge and understanding of key social structures, processes and issues through the study of families, education, crime and deviance and social stratification.
+Sociology at Bluecoat Wollaton Academy enables students to gain an in-depth knowledge and understanding of society, and relevant and current issues through the study of families, education, crime and deviance and social stratification.

 Level 2 Award in Child Development and Care